Discover the memory paths in Paris

 I participate

-Jewish lives in a popular neighborhood: Belleville and the 20e arrondissement of Paris
+Jewish lives in a popular neighborhood: Belleville and the 20the arrondissement of Paris

-This route through the streets of Belleville, Saint-Fargeau and Gambetta allows us to understand the daily life of Jewish immigrants settled in these working-class neighborhoods.
-Artisans, fairground workers, often Yiddish-speaking, religious or secular, politically engaged or not, these newcomers become part of the life of the 20th arrondissement to which they infuse a new energy.
-First targeted during the raids of 1941 and 1942, the inhabitants of these neighborhoods include many resistance fighters.
+This route through the streets of Belleville, Saint-Fargeau and Gambetta allows you to understand the daily life of Jewish immigrants settled in these working-class neighborhoods.
+Artisans, fairground workers, often yiddishophones, religious or secular, politically engaged or not, these newcomers become part of the life of the 20th arrondissement to which they infuse a new energy.
+First targeted during the roundups of 1941 and 1942, the inhabitants of these neighborhoods include many resistance fighters.

 Duration: 1h30

-Meeting place: metro Belleville, 20e arr. (exit No 1: boulevard de Belleville)
+Meeting place: Belleville metro station, 20e arr. (exit no. 1: Boulevard de Belleville)

 I participate